thosgood/this-weeks-finds/markdown/151-200/week188.md

 down from the top of the triangle to that place - since each number is the sum of the numbers above it.

-Let\'s think about one of these paths.
+Let's think about one of these paths.
 To get to the kth place in the nth row of the triangle, the path must go to the right a total of k times and to the left a total of (n-k) times.
-Here I\'m counting the rows starting from zero.
-For example, the \"6\" in Pascal\'s triangle is at the 2nd place in the 4th row, so any path down to the \"6\" must go left twice and right twice:
+Here I'm counting the rows starting from zero.
+For example, the "6" in Pascal's triangle is at the 2nd place in the 4th row, so any path down to the "6" must go left twice and right twice:

                                    1